1ichengxin/1ichengxin/_pages/about.md

-Chengxin Li is currently pursuing a Ph.D. degree with the School of Mathematics and Computational Science, Xiangtan University, China.
-His research of interests are in the areas of mobile computing, information security, and
-Internet of Things. advised by Prof. Zhetao Li.
+Chengxin Li received the Ph.D. degree from the School of Mathematics and Computational Science, Xiangtan University.
+He was a visiting Ph.D. student at Kyushu University, Japan.
+He is currently with the School of Computer Science, Changsha University of Science and Technology.
+His research interests include mobile crowdsensing, data security, and the Internet of Things. advised by Prof. Zhetao Li.

 Main journal articles
 ======
 **2025**
 * ***Paper accepted by IEEE Transactions on Mobile Computing:*** Privacy-Preserving Yet Vulnerable: Data Poisoning Attacks Against Differential Privacy Sparse Mobile Crowdsensing System, independent work (CCF A)
 * ***Pre-submission：*** Defending Data Inference and Cell Selection Against Poisoning Attacks in Sparse CrowdSensing
+* ***Pre-submission：*** ProgDP: Mitigating the Impact of Differential Privacy on Deep Learning via Progressive Training
 * ***Paper major revision by IEEE Transactions on Mobile Computing:*** Fairness-Aware Online Slicing and Adaptive Pricing in Multi-Tenant Computing Networks, Corresponding author (CCF A)

 **2024**